-The Committee also took note of the evolution of world prices of Mogas and Gas Oil and also considered the estimated deficit of Rs 2.7 billion in the Price Stabilisation Account (PSA) of Gas Oil.
+The Committee also took note of the evolution of world prices of Mogas and Gas Oil and considered the estimated deficit of Rs 2.3 billion in the Price Stabilisation Account (PSA) for Gas Oil.

-Mogas (L’Essence) – The Retail Price of Mogas has been calculated using the actual prices for May to July 2025 and the future prices for August to October 2025.
-The new Reference Price of US$707.32 per metric ton and an exchange rate of Rs 46.0807/US$ results in a decrease in retail price by Rs 2.2740 per litre, that is a decrease of 3.72%.
-Hence, as the decrease in the calculated retail price of Mogas is less than 4%, it is maintained at its current level in accordance with Regulation 5 (1).
+Mogas – The Retail Price of Mogas has been calculated using the actual prices for January to March 2026 and the future prices for April to June 2026.
+The new Reference Price of US$946.39 per metric ton and an exchange rate of Rs 46.9393/US$, result in an increase in retail price of Rs 10.9750 per litre, that is an increase of 18.78%.
+However, although the change in calculated retail price of Mogas is more than 4%, the price should be maintained in view of its positive PSA balance, in accordance with Regulation 5 (1).

-The deficit in the PSA has evolved since December 2021 as hereunder:
+The evolution of the funds in the PSA since December 2021 is shown below:

-The evolution of monthly average prices of Mogas and Gas Oil from January 2025 to July 2025 is shown in the graphs below:
+The evolution of monthly average prices of Mogas and Gas Oil from March 2025 to March 2026 are shown in the graphs below:

 Graph 1 - Mogas